Manuel-Leleuly/simple-iam/README.md

 ## Development Requirements

-- Go (this project was created using Go 1.23.3)
-- MySQL
-- IDE
+- IDE (VSCode, GoLand, etc.)
-- optional
+- With Docker
   - Docker
   - Docker Compose
   - GNU Make
+- Without Docker (versions used at the time the project was created)
+  - Go (1.23.3)
+  - MySQL (8.4.4)

 ## Environment variables